-Majority of the saw mill industries are located in the wood producing rain forest areas of the Country in which the western states are among.
+Majority of the saw mill industries are located in the wood producing rain forest areas of the country which include western states.
 The largest concentration of sawmills are in Lagos, Ekiti, Osun Cross River, Ondo, Oyo, Imo, Edo, Delta and Ogun States.
-Together, they accounted for over 90 % of the saw milling activities in the Country (RMRDC, 2003).
-This indicated that guaranteed log supply is a major factor in the location of sawmills in the Country.
+Together, they accounted for over 90% of the saw milling activities in the country (RMRDC, 2003).
+This indicated that guaranteed log supply is a major factor in the location of sawmills in the country.